seanmarpo/vpn-utils/README.md

 ## Caveats
 Your PIA credentials are saved in plaintext to disk at: `~/pia-vpn/pia.conf`.
 This is not ideal.
 I recognize this.
 I use these on VMs, so my risk is a lot less considering the host OS has all the other security features I deem necessary enabled.
 Obviously, consider your own risk tolerance if you so decide to use this.

+## Does this work on X?
+This has only been tested on Debian-based *nix OSes.
+Considering the heavy use of `apt` you will at the very least need this available.
+Tested on:
+* Kali Rolling
+* Ubuntu 19.04